thoughtspot/thoughtspot.github.io/_end-user/help-center/what-you-can-find-in-the-help-center.md

 Refer to [Getting Started]({{ site.baseurl }}/end-user/introduction/getting-started.html).

 ## Community
-The **Community** link in the **Help** menu takes you to the [ThoughtSpot Community](https://community.thoughtspot.com) website, where you can ask ThoughtSpot expertsquestions, share your own ideas and feedback, and meet others.
+The **Community** link in the **Help** menu takes you to the [ThoughtSpot Community](https://community.thoughtspot.com) website, where you can ask ThoughtSpot experts questions, share your own ideas and feedback, and meet others.

 ## Learn